-HRMC’s position is that for any kind of contract to exist, some level of mutuality of obligation needs to already be there.
-And because HRMC built CEST, the tool doesn’t take MOO into account and simply assumes it already exists.
+HMRC’s position is that for any contract to exist, some level of mutuality of obligation needs to be there already.
+And because HMRC built CEST, the tool doesn’t take MOO into account and simply assumes it already exists.

-The problem is that the courts have not agreed.
-Numerous recent cases in the tax tribunal have proven that this assumption is not legally correct.
-If these cases are not successfully challenged in the appeals court, HMRC will need to adjust CEST and take these changes into account.
+The problem is that the courts have not agreed, and numerous recent cases in the tax tribunal have proven that this assumption is not legally correct.
+If these cases are not successfully challenged in the appeals court, HMRC will need to adjust CEST and consider these changes.

 The penalties for misclassifying employees aren’t cheap

-When you classify employees incorrectly, you won’t just be paying the missing employment taxes.
-There are penalties for under-declaring your tax liability, and they get steeper depending on how accidental HRMC believes your misclassification to be.
+When you classify employees incorrectly, you won’t just pay the missing employment taxes.
+There are penalties for under-declaring your tax liability, and they get steeper depending on how accidental HMRC believes your misclassification to be.

 If they believe you’ve only been careless, the penalty is 30%.
-That rises to 70% if HRMC believes you deliberately did not make the deemed contract payment, and 100% if you deliberately misclassified them and attempted to conceal it.
+That rises to 70% if HMRC believes you deliberately did not make the deemed contract payment and 100% if you deliberately misclassified them and attempted to conceal it.